MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Automation/v2.3.0/Get-AzureRMAutomationCertificate.md

 ```

 ### -Name
-Specifies the name of a certificate to retrieve.
+Specifies the name of a certificate that this cmdlet gets.

 ```yaml
 Type: String